auxiliarywits/auxiliarywits.github.io/_posts/2022-12-18-writing-is-hard.md

 - I find that I struggle to express myself effectively because my vocabulary is limited.
 This often leads me to rely on a repetitive set of words, which can make my writing or speaking feel dry.
 ^

 I am working to develop my writing skills so that I am able to clearly and logically convey my thoughts and ideas in a way that is easy for others to understand.
-Honestly, it feels like learning to ride a bike, it feels awkward but I'm getting the hang of it over time.
+Honestly, it feels like learning to ride a bike, it feels awkward but I'm confident I'll the hang of it over time.